jarekbryk/careerslinks/README.md

 –	[How to seriously read scientific paper](http://www.sciencemag.org/careers/2016/03/how-seriously-read-scientific-paper) by Elisabeth Pain in _Science_.

-–	[How to read and understand a scientific paper](https://twitter.com/chrmosimann/status/1308227997640478720 ), a very useful Twitter thread by Christian Mosimann.
+–	[How to read and understand a scientific paper](https://twitter.com/chrmosimann/status/1308227997640478720 ), a very useful X (formerly known as Twitter) thread by Christian Mosimann.

 –	[Learning To Read Scientific Journal Articles](https://bartlettje.github.io/2021-10-06-learning-to-read-scientific-journal-articles/) - an evidence-based overview and an interactive tutorial on how to go about reading a research paper by James Bartlett from the University of Glasgow